tysv/fun-scripts/README.md

   early attempt at terminal "screensaver"

 #### static
-  another much busier terminal "screensaver"
+  another much busier terminal "screensaver". recommended usage: prevent you from typing when you should be meditating.